Florence93/Drug-Data-Analysis/README.md

 The dataset used for the analysis consists of several key features related to different medicines.
 Below is an overview of the dataset columns:

-Name: The synthetic name of the medicine.
+medicine_name: The synthetic name of the medicine.

 Category: The therapeutic category of the medicine.

-Dosage Form: The form in which the medicine is administered (e.g., tablet, injection).
+Dosage_form: The form in which the medicine is administered (e.g., tablet, injection).

 Strength: The dosage strength of the medicine.